rolspace/www.rolandoramos.tech/_posts/2016-03-08-the-ienumerable-group-by-overloads.markdown

 ---
-layout: post
+layout: default/post
 title: The IEnumerable.GroupBy Overloads
 date: 2016-03-08
 tags:
+- c#
-- hello world
+- code
 ---

 From time to time, I have had the need to create a few Linq queries using the GroupBy command.
 For some reason, I have always found it easier to use the query syntax, instead of Lambda expressions.